How to get Selenium to wait for a page to load

 No matter the software, Selenium WebDriver tests must be executed on real devices and browsers.
 Remember that device fragmentation is a major concern for every developer and tester.
 Every website has to work seamlessly on multiple device-browser-OS combinations.
 With 9000+ distinct devices being used to access the internet globally, all software has to be optimized for different configurations, viewports, and screen resolutions.

 In this state, no emulator or simulator can replicate real user conditions.
-Software needs to be tested on real devices so that they can work in real-world circumstances such as a low battery, incoming calls, weak network strength, and so on.
+Software needs to be tested on real devices so that they can work in real-world circumstances such as a low battery, incoming calls, simulating slow network conditions, and so on.
 If an in-house lab is not accessible, opt for a cloud-based testing option that offers real devices.